Postpartum Doula Services

 - I will offer contact information for a few other different doulas to interview with

-- I thank you for your time and leave my contract for consideration.
+- I thank you for your time and leave my contract for consideration, along with references.

 AFTER I AM HIRED